Matriarchy: Television

+Other animals

 Matriarchy may also refer to non-human animal species in which females hold higher status and hierarchical positions, such as among spotted hyenas, elephants, lemurs, naked mole rats, and bonobos.
 Such animal hierarchies have not been replaced by patriarchy.
 The social structure of European bison herds has also been described by specialists as a matriarchy – the cows of the group lead it as the entire herd follows them to grazing areas.
 Though heavier and larger than the females, the older and more powerful males of the European bison usually fulfill the role of satellites that hang around the edges of the herd.
 Apart from the mating season when they begin to compete with each other, European bison bulls serve a more active role in the herd only once a danger to the group's safety appears.
 In bonobos, even the highest ranking male will sometimes face aggression from females and is occasionally injured by them.
 Female bonobos secure feeding privileges and exude social confidence while the males generally cower on the sidelines.
 The only exceptions are males with influential mothers, so even the rank between the males is influenced strongly by females.
 Females also initiate group travels.